NeuroPad/fcs/docs/FCS_INTEGRATION.md

 # FCS System Integration Guide

-This document explains how to integrate the `graphiti_extend` module with the FCS (Feedback and Clarification System) to handle contradictions in user statements.
+This document explains how to integrate the `graphiti_extend` module with the FCS to handle contradictions in user statements.

 ## Overview